NicJC/nicspics/content/random/rangitoto/index.md

 </div>

 <p>
-We’ve walked to summit, and its pretty awesome!
+We’ve walked to the summit, and its a pretty awesome walk and view!
 The island is a pest free island.
 </p>
 <p>